Wittionary/niche-os/README.md

 sudo nix flake update
 nh os switch && nh home switch
 ```
-After that, you'll probably get a handful of errors and warnings that need to be resolved as a result of new deprecations or naming changes.
+After that, you'll probably get a handful of errors and warnings that need to be resolved as a result of deprecations or naming changes.